sunrise CUP

 In hindsight, I've come to feel the Chinese government did me a favor by forcing me to branch out.
 I spent four years at the National University of Singapore and three at the University of the Philippines, and continue to maintain residency in both Manila and Los Angeles.

 Since 2015 I have served as President of the American Committee on Asian Economic Studies and, until mid-2020, as Editor-in-Chief of its publication, the Journal of Asian Economics.
 My editorship came to an end with a takeover of the Journal by Elsevier Beijing (story here).
 As its new flagship, ACAES launched the Asia Economics Blog, which I moderate.
-In 2022, I was inducted into the US National Business Economic Issues Council where I brief corporate economists on conditions in Asia.
+As of 2024, I'm engaged as a research consultant to the Bangko Sentral ng Pilipinas.

-My proudest achievement has been raising my amazing daughter, Rayne, who's now attending medical school at the University of Chicago with a specialization in surgery.
+My proudest achievement has been raising my amazing daughter, Rayne, who is about to being her residency in general surgery at Cedars Sinai Medical Center in Los Angeles.
 She has found opportunities to gain hands-on experience in medical practice in the Dominican Republic, Ecuador, and the Philippines.
 We enjoy hiking and exploring new places together.

 Calla Wiemer